Locations:

 But rigorous scientific research says that’s not the case.

 “The very brief answer is that most forms of birth control have not been proven to cause weight gain.
-And it’s has been studied pretty extensively,” Dr. Brant confirms.
+And it has been studied pretty extensively,” Dr. Brant confirms.

-There is one outlier, however.
+But there is one outlier.
 The Depo-Provera® birth control shot has been shown to cause some weight gain in some people.

 “The average weight gain for someone who’s been on Depo-Provera for a year is about five pounds,” Dr. Brant shares.
 “But remember that an average is just that — an average, which means that some people gain more and some people don’t gain weight at all.”

-Depo-Provera is a form of birth control that is given as an injection at a healthcare provider’s office every three months.
-It contains alarge doseof progesterone, which is known to have appetite-stimulating effects.
+Depo-Provera is a form of birth control that’s given as an injection at your healthcare provider’s office every three months.
+It contains a large dose of progesterone, which is known to have appetite-stimulating effects.
 Very large amounts of progesterone (much higher than used in the birth control methods) are even given in some medical contexts for people who have lost unhealthy amounts of weight, such as people undergoing chemotherapy treatment.

-Aside from the birth control injection, however, researchers haven’t found a strong link that proves other forms of birth control lead to weight gain.
+But aside from the birth control injection, researchers haven’t found a strong link that proves other forms of birth control lead to weight gain.

 The research